Tenements-facades-project/wrofacade/docs/results.md

 ### Grammar + Pix2Pix

-Here are same examples of generated images using pipeline, in which generative grammar generates a segmentation mask and Pix2Pix transaltes it to a new image.
+Here are some examples of generated images using pipeline, in which generative grammar generates a segmentation mask and Pix2Pix transaltes it to a new image.